Get insider access

 Best Headphones For Running

-Whether you’re a casual jogger or a marathon runner, music can be a perfect companion to help push you to your limits.
-Running headphones should be stable enough to stay on or in your ear, as well as be comfortable, easy to use, and portable enough to take around with you.
-While some people like to block out as much background noise as possible when working out, if you run outside, it can be helpful to stay aware of your surroundings.
+Whether you're a casual jogger or a marathon runner, music can be a perfect companion to help push you to your limits.
+Running headphones should be stable enough to stay on your head, as well as be comfortable, easy to use, and portable enough to take around with you.
+Some people like to block out as much background noise as possible when working out on a treadmill in a noisy gym.
+However, if you run outside, it's helpful to stay aware of your surroundings, and you'll want headphones with high build quality for improved protection against the elements.

-We've tested over 720 pairs of headphones, and below are our recommendations for the best wireless headphones for running that you can buy.
-Check out our recommendations for the best over-ear headphones for working out, the best wireless earbuds for running, and the best wireless headphones.
+We've tested over 815 pairs of headphones, and below are our recommendations for the best wireless headphones for running that you can buy.
+These picks are geared towards over-ear headphones, so if you're looking for in-ears and earbuds, you'll want to check out our recommendations for the best wireless earbuds for running.
+You can also see our recommendations for the best over-ear headphones for working out and the best wireless headphones.

 See our review